-- Clear Coat: This coat gives the car its glossy shine and it is the thickest paint layer (0.03-0.05mm).
+- Clear-Coat: This coat gives the car its glossy shine and it is the thickest paint layer (0.03-0.05mm).
 The car wax comes over this layer of paint.
 Car Wax can be used to fill small imperfections and light scratches on the paint.

 You need soapy water and a clean towel to wipe off any dirt or grit in the area of the scratch.
 If your towel has its tag on, it’s best to remove the tag as it can cause more scratches.
-Also, remove ring, wrist watches or any other jewelry from your hands, as they can scratch the body of the car.
+Also, remove the ring, wrist watches or any other jewelry from your hands, as they can scratch the body of the car.
 This will also help you identify if the scratch is removable.
 If the soapy water makes the scratch disappear, it means the scratch can be removed.

 Place masking tape about 1 inch above and below the scratch.
-The purpose of placing the masking tape is to help in keeping track of the area of scratch.
+The purpose of placing the masking tape is to help in keeping track of the area of the scratch.
 When you start rubbing off the scratch, it will be difficult to keep track of the scratch surface.

 What you need for this step is a fine polish.
 A polish for fine scratch and swirl remover will be ideal.
 Before you begin, clean the area with soapy water to clear off any dirt or grit; this will avoid new scratches.
-Take a clean micro-fibre towel and apply the polish on it.
+Take a clean microfiber towel and apply the polish on it.
 Rub the polish in a circular pattern so that you can cover all angles of the scratch.
 You might have to apply two coats of polish.
 You can buy various car polishes online from the PakWheels Auto Shop.

-Use a paste wax to wipe the polished surface.
+Use paste wax to wipe the polished surface.
 The reason why a paste wax is preferred over a liquid wax because it fills up the scratch properly.
 Wax fills any microscopic scratches and also protects the clear coat.